Drew3KW/mischief-made-analytics/README.md

 - Source-file schema drift is a real ingestion concern and should be handled deliberately at the raw rebuild boundary
 - Local orchestration runtime state should be reproducible and disposable where practical
 - Docker Compose provides a more stable local orchestration foundation than `airflow standalone`
+- Local environment variables should be documented with `.env.example`, while real local values live in uncommitted `.env`
+- Local secrets, data drops, and runtime logs should be kept out of both Git and Docker image build context

 ## Major project milestones so far